zfrakes/Password-Generator/README.md

 ## Illustration/Image
 ![alt text](./Password-g.png "Password Generator")
 ## Author

-This application was created by Zoey Frakes.
-To contact please email at zfrakes811@gmail.com
+This application was created by Zoey Frakes

 ## License
+Password Generator is free software and can redistribute.
+This application was developed to help create a random password.

-Copyright © 2019 Zoey Frakes.
-All Rights Reserved.
+Copyright © Zoey Frakes 2019-2020 All Rights Reserved.